tilezen/vector-datasource/CONTRIBUTING.md

 Run the test, hopefully it passes now!

     python integration-test.py local integration-test/160-motorway-junctions.py

 **Example output:**

 ```
 tk tk tk
 ```

+If the test failed you can investigate why:

+    cat test.log

+Will print out the full debug.

 #### Some tests require TileServer restart